 Bailey Friend – 2021 Panetta Intern

 Ms. Friend’s experience with children includes working as an instructional aide at a local preschool and her hometown (and alma mater) elementary school.
-At Sonoma State, she has focused on her studies, making the Dean’s List for six consecutive semesters and is an active member of the Sonoma State Club Volleyball Team.
+At Sonoma State, she focused on her studies, making the Dean’s List for six consecutive semesters and was an active member of the Sonoma State Club Volleyball Team.

-Ms. Friend will join 25 other students, all nominated by the presidents of each CSU campus, as well as Dominican University of California, Saint Mary’s College of California, and Santa Clara University.
+Ms. Friend joined 25 other students, all nominated by the presidents of each CSU campus, as well as Dominican University of California, Saint Mary’s College of California, and Santa Clara University.
 The program is open to all academic majors and is recognized as one of the leading internship courses in the nation because of the rigorous training it provides.

 The Panetta Institute covers program costs, including course registration fees, campus services during orientation, air travel and housing in Washington, D.C. and a living stipend.
 By covering these expenses, the institute can make the program available to interns from all socioeconomic levels.

 About the Panetta Congressional Institute Program